gnoverse/gnome-content/README.md

-# gnome-content
+# Gnome Content

-This repository is the independent content repository for the GNO.ME project.
+This repository is a content repository for tutorials written by Gnomes.